A Licensing Metaphor

 The KCS licensing model defines system rights and privileges for each role: KCS Candidate, KCS Contributor, and KCS Publisher.
 As with driving, some people will choose to progress farther, study more, and gain more advanced skills.
 Performance assessment must include guidance on how, when, and whether to advance.
 As with driving, each license is earned based on demonstrated consistent behaviors that align with the KCS role.
 For example, a provisional license is issued after the knowledge worker attends a class and demonstrates a basic understanding of the KCS practices and techniques.
 The KCS Contributor and KCS Publisher competency levels are achieved after consistently demonstrating the respective incremental competencies defined in those roles.
 Many organizations also require a coach's recommendation to move from one level to the next.
 As with a license to drive a car, an knowledge worker who frequently breaks the rules or demonstrates poor judgment should lose their license.

-Note that the levels of KCS competency are not linked or related to the levels, job roles, or postilions in an organization.
-In a support organization, each level of support (tier 1, tier 2, tier 3) should have a mix of analysts with a range of KCS competencies.
+Note that the levels of KCS competency are not linked or related to the levels, job roles, or positions in an organization.
+In a support organization, each level of support (tier 1, tier 2, tier 3) should have a mix of anlysts with a range of KCS competencies.

 The KCS Council